sohailshams/fitness-home/README.md

 Fitness Home is designed and developed to create online presence of a fitness center, so that the fitness community can purchase exercise plans, nutrition plans and merchandise online.
 Users can create an account and save profile information.
-Users can also make secure payments and see their order history.
+Users can also make secure payments, write reviews and see their order history.

 # UX